plone/training/docs/migrations/migrations.md

 These are discussed in the chapter {ref}`exportimport-label`

 ## Dealing with problems and bugs

-* Search for your issue, you are unlikely the first who encountered it.
+* Search for your issue.
+It is unlikely that you are the first person to encounter it.
 * Ask in the Forum: https://community.plone.org/
 * Ask in the Chat: https://discord.gg/zFY3EBbjaj
 * Create a Ticket: https://github.com/plone/Products.CMFPlone/issues/